 RP2040 chip has two I2C controllers.
 Both I2C controllers are accessible through GPIO pins of Raspberry Pi Pico.
 The following table shows the connection of GPIO pins with both I2C controllers.
 Each connection of the controller can be configured through multiple GPIO pins as shown in the figure.
 But before using an I2C controller, you should configure in software which GPIO pins you want to use with a specific I2C controller.

-I2C controller of RP4020 chip supports following features:
+I2C controller of RP4020 chip supports the following features:

 - Master or Slave Mode ( Default salve address = 0x055)